Agim Nikolić

-Agim Nikolić (born 26 July 1958) is a former Yugoslav and Bosnian professional footballer, football manager and youth football development professional.
+Agim Nikolić (Agim Nikoliq; born 26 July 1958) is a former Yugoslav and Bosnian professional footballer, football manager and youth football development professional.

 Playing career

 Nikolić started his playing career with Yugoslav First League side FK Sarajevo, making 46 official appearances during seven seasons before being waved by the club.
 He went on to compete for a further five seasons in the second tier of Yugoslav football.

 Managerial career

 After the conclusion of the Bosnian War, Nikolić became a football manager.
 Along with managing the senior team on two separate occasions, he dedicated his professional life to youth development and spent nearly 30 years coaching various FK Sarajevo youth teams.